KxSystems/docs-v1/docs/wp/space-weather/index.md

 ### Target data

 The occurrences of scintillation events are shown by sudden irregularities in a number of features, specifically the phase scintillation index, which was projected to the vertical throughout this work (`sigPhiVer`).
-As the baseline looks at predicting scintillation 1 hour ahead, the value of $\sigma_\phi$ 1 hour ahead of the current timestep, `sigPhiVer1hr`, was used as target data for the models.
+As the baseline looks at predicting scintillation 1 hour ahead, the value of &sigma;<sub>&phi;</sub> 1 hour ahead of the current timestep, `sigPhiVer1hr`, was used as target data for the models.

 A phase scintillation event is said to be occurring when `sigPhiVer` has a value of greater than 0.1 radians.
 The target data is therefore assigned a value of 1 (positive class) if it has a value greater than 0.1 radians and 0 (negative class) if it has a value less than 0.1 radians.
 The percentage of scintillation events present in the SVM data are shown below.